Table of Contents

-The Inquisition was the ecclesiastical judicial institutions of the Catholic Church that were established in the Middle Ages to fight heresy.
+The Inquisition was the ecclesiastical judicial institutions of the Catholic Church that were established in the Middle Ages to fight what they assumed as heresy.
 It was famous for its use of torture against the heretics.
 There were three types of inquisitions.

 - The Episcopal Inquisition was established by Pope Lucius III in 1184.
 It was run and administered by local bishops.
 Wrongdoings against Catholic beliefs were punished by canonic penances.